Jetpur, Navagadh: History

 During the British period, the talukdars of Jetpur were Kathis of the Vala tribe.
-The talnka was a large and wealthy one consisting of 143 villages, and if under one chief would be a second class or even a first class state, as the revenue is not less than eight lakhs of rupees (Rs.
+The taluka was a large and wealthy one consisting of 143 villages, and if under one chief would be a second class or even a first class state, as the revenue is not less than eight lakhs of rupees (Rs.
 8,00,000).

-The Vala Kathis entered the province several centuries back, and one of their earliest seats was at Devlia Mota whence they conquered Chital.
-From Chital they acquired Jetpur and subsequently Mendarda and Bilkha.
+The Vala Kathis entered the province several centuries back, and one of their earliest seats was at Devalia Mota whence they conquered Chital.
+From Chital, they acquired Jetpur and subsequently Mendarda and Bilkha.
 There are two different accounts given of the acquisition of Jetpur, viz.
-(1) that of the Tarikh-i-Sorath, which says that the first Nawab of Junagadh, Bahddur Khan I, granted Jetpur to Vala Vim; (2) tradition, which says that Vala Viro Najo of Chital aided the Valas of Bagasra in their feud with Vaijo Khasia of Mitiala, and that Vala Samat of Bagasra was slain in the battle.
+(1) that of the Tarikh-i-Sorath, which says that the first Nawab of Junagadh, Bahadur Khan I, granted Jetpur to Vala Vim; (2) tradition, which says that Vala Viro Najo of Chital aided the Valas of Bagasra in their feud with Vaijo Khasia of Mitiala, and that Vala Samat of Bagasra was slain in the battle.
 In consideration of Vira's aid the Valas of Bagasra gave him Jetpur.
 These Bagasra Valas acquired their share in Jetpur from the Khadia Baloch who received it from the local Muslim governors of former times.

-Jetpur is said originally to have been a holding of the former Valas, and to have been conquered from Vala Champraj by Shamskhan at the same time as the Vala town of Kileshvar in the Bardas was sacked.
-It is said that Vala Champraj had a beautiful daughter whom he refused to give to Shamskhan in marriage on which that noble sacked Kileshvar and took Jetpur, Vala Champraj and eighteen hundred Kathi horse being left dead on the field.
-But Vala Champraj is said to have killed his daughter, hence Shamskhan failed to obtain her.
-The great-grandfather of this Vala Champraj was Jetji who founded and named Jetpur (as said in the Tarikh-i-Sorath).
-Jetpur was held by sixteen talukdars descended from the common ancestor Vala Naja Desa in 1880s.
+By the end of the 18th century Jetpur was under the sole rule of Darbar Saheb Mulu Wala C.I.E direct descendant of the founder of Jetpur State Darbar Saheb Jaita Wala.